Best Combi Boiler in the UK: 2021 Boiler Brands Review

 Ideal Boilers: Warranty Explained

-Right now, they do have an installer network, but they recognise that Gas Safe set the standard for installers, and not their network (i.e. you can use any Gas Safe registered installer to get their warranty).
+They have their own an installer network, but they also recognise that installer standards are set by Gas Safe, not their network.
+This means that you can use any Gas Safe-registered installer to get Ideal’s warranty.

 |Ideal Instinct||2 years|